 This chicken breast bakes in the toaster oven and comes out juicy and flavorful.
-The recipe includes my top tips for perfectly cooked, moist and juicy chicken.
+The recipe includes a simple 3-ingredient spice rub and my top tips for perfectly cooked, moist and juicy chicken.

 Chicken in the Toaster Oven